 3. Stakeholder workshop and working groups to develop concrete policy reform option

-A workshop to be held in Madrid around February 2021 will gather stakeholders to share provisional findings and build consensus on areas for policy reform.
+A workshop in March 2021 will gather stakeholders to share provisional findings and build consensus on areas for policy reform.
 Over the following months, expert working groups convened by the OECD will develop reform options for each of the identified priority areas identified.

 4. Developing a policy roadmap to improve public research-business collaboration